skylerwlewis/LitterRobot3WebApp/README.md

 # Litter Robot 3 Web App

 Whisker has applications for mobile phones, but does not currently offer a browser-based portal for customers.
-This Spring Boot app aims to be that portal.
-Run this on a trusted local network to check your cat's litterbox activity from a browser.
+This Spring Boot app aims to be that portal for Litter Robot 3.
+Run this on a trusted local network to check your Litter Robot 3 activity from a browser.

 ## Tools Used
 - [Spring Boot](https://spring.io/projects/spring-boot)